vdaas/vald/docs/user-guides/filtering-configuration.md

 # Filter Configuration

-This page describes how enabled filtering features for your Vald cluster.
+This page describes how to enable filtering features on the Vald cluster.

 ## Requirement